Chia-Network/chia-docs/docs/03consensus/signage_points_and_infusion_points.md

 At `b1`, the farmer's block gets combined with the VDF output for that point.
 This creates a new input for the VDF from that point on, i.e. we infuse the farmer’s block into the VDF. `b1` is only fully valid after two events have occurred:
 1. infusion_iterations has been reached, and
 2. Two VDF proofs have been included: one from `r1` to the signage point and one from `r1` to `b1`.
-(Actually it’s more since there are three VDF chains, explained later).
+(Actually it’s more since there are three VDF chains, explained in [Section 3.8](/docs/03consensus/three_vdf_chains "Section 3.8: Three VDF Chains")).

 In Figure 5, the farmer creates the block at the time of the signage point, `b1’`.
 However, `b1’` is not finished yet, since it needs the infusion point VDF.
 Once the infusion_iterations VDF has been released, it is added to `b1’` to form the finished block at `b1`.